PIRAEUS TOWER

 Mixed use

-The tower is the tallest structure on the port of Piraeus and the second tallest building in Greece after the Tower of Athens.
-With a height of 84 meters its presence has dominated the image of the port for 44 years.
+Piraeus Tower is the tallest structure at the port of Piraeus and the second tallest building in Greece after the Tower of Athens.
+With a height of 88 meters, its presence dominates the image of the port for five decades.
 The original tower designed by the architects I. Vikelas, G. Molfesis and A. Loizou was completed in 1975 but the interior has never been occupied, except for the first three floors.

-PILA’s approach for the design of the new facade is to transform the structure of the tower into a dynamic landmark that reflects the vibrant energy of the aspiring district of Piraeus.
-The proposal envisions a structure that is visually intriguing and incorporates strategies in order to drastically reduce the energy consumption of the building.
+PILA’s design approach for the new facade transforms the structure of the tower into a dynamic landmark that reflects the vibrant energy of the aspiring district of Piraeus.
+The architectural proposal envisions a structure that is visually intriguing and incorporates strategies designed to drastically reduce the energy consumption of the building.

-The facade is conceived in order to integrate the structure into the daily life of the city and to enhance the lives of citizens and the users of the building.
-The design mediates the scale of the city and that of the tower, engaging the prospect of offering welcoming exterior spaces and sharing breathtaking views.
+The facade is designed to integrate the tower into the daily life of the city and to enhance the lives of citizens and the users of the building.
+The design mediates between the scale of the city and that of Piraeus Tower, engaging the prospect of offering welcoming exterior spaces and sharing breathtaking views.

 A shading structure consisting of vertical and horizontal overhangs clads the volume of the tower.
-Each vertical fin is horizontally displaced from one floor to the next and creates a spring pattern that wraps around the building.
-The pattern appears to gently slide from one facade to another, with the resulting visual effect of the facade wrapping the tower as a piece of fabric.
-This dynamic pattern appears different from various locations, creating a rich visual experience that is constantly transforming depending on where one is standing.
+Each vertical fin is horizontally displaced from one floor to the next, creating a spring pattern that wraps around the building.
+The pattern appears to gently slide from one facade to another, with the resulting visual effect of the facade wrapping around the tower as a piece of fabric.
+This dynamic pattern appears different from various locations, creating a rich visual experience that is constantly transforming, depending on where one is standing.

 LOADING